- Is There a Security Deposit Limit in Georgia?

 Do Landlords Have to Store a Security Deposit in a Particular Manner?

-Yes, a landlord in Georgia is required to store their tenant's security deposits in one of two ways.
+Yes, Georgia landlords are required to store their tenant's security deposits in one of two ways.

 One option is for a lanlord to store a tenant’s security deposit in an escrow account.
 Per Georgia security deposit law, escrow account must be in a bank or lending institution that’s either regulated by the state or federal government.